Master Carved Memories Of Route 66 By H.J. Nick

 Scottsdale Art Factory, a custom wood doors, wrought iron gate, and handmade furniture manufacturer based in Scottsdale, Arizona, and Designs by H.J.
 Nick, have been designing and building some of the world's finest furnishings all hand crafted in America since 1913.
 Most of our clients want a furnishing that has a Big WOW factor and timeless elegance.
 They all want investment value furnishings that make a proper statement reflecting their personality, or the personality of the environment for which the designer custom furnishings are intended.
 Our craftsmanship ensures your custom wood door and furnishings will stand the test of time, and all handcrafted doors and furnishings are Guaranteed Forever, backed by over a century of fine craftsmanship.

-Custom Entry Doors - Learn more about our Custom Door Manufacturing process.
+Custom Wooden Doors - Learn more about our Custom Door Manufacturing process.